-I’d rather you didn’t – not because I don’t want to talk to you, but because it’s likely I’ll be immersed in another person’s manuscript right now.
+I’d rather you didn’t – not because I don’t want to talk to you, but because it’s likely I’ll be immersed in another person’s manuscript.
 Plus, I think it’s much more useful to have a written record of our conversation to refer to, so email is always best.

 But how will I know if you’re the right editor for me?

-Every editor works (and edits) differently, so I definitely believe it’s important to find a good match between author and editor.
+Every editor works (and edits) differently, so it’s important to find a good match between author and editor.
 But just because we don’t chat on the phone or meet face to face, it doesn’t mean we can’t get a feel for whether we’ll work well together.
 Firstly, if you like what I say on this website, that’s a good sign.
-Then we can chat a little over email, and I’ll also send you a questionnaire to complete before we start working together – all of this should be enough for you to decide if we’re a good fit for each other.
+Then we can chat a little over email.
+All of this should be enough for you to decide if we’re a good fit for each other.

-Okay, but can I have a free sample edit?
+Okay, but can I have a sample edit?

 No problem.
-For line and copy-editing, I’m happy to provide you with a free sample edit of 500 words.
-This is usually enough for you to get a feel for the kinds of edits I might make on your manuscript and decide if I’m the right editor for you.
-For my other services, it’s kind of impossible to give samples, so I recommend simply reading the information on this site carefully and getting in touch if you have any specific questions.
+For line and copy-editing, I charge £30 for a sample edit of 500 words.
+This will provide you with a feel for the kinds of edits I might make on your manuscript and will help you decide if I’m the right editor for you.
+For my other services, it’s impossible to give samples, so I recommend simply reading the information on this site carefully and getting in touch if you have any specific questions.